 Dr Bollen is a Faculty Board Member of the Royal Australian College of General Practitioner.
 He is currently a member of the Clinical Communications Advisory Group of the Australian Commission on Safety and Quality in Health Care.
 He is a practicing general practitioner at Oakden Medical Centre in Adelaide, South Australia and also Director of BMP Healthcare Consulting.
 He has a longstanding passion in relation to care for older people and is currently actively involved in frailty research in primary and aged care.

-Dr. Mandy Archibald is an artist and nurse-clinician scientist from Canada.
-Mandy’s research focuses on using arts-based methods to enhance person’s engagement with health research and to improve the communication of research findings.
-As the knowledge translation focused postdoctoral research fellow in the Centre of Research Excellence on Frailty, Mandy will work with older adults, frail elders, and health care professionals to assess awareness and understandings of frailty, and communicate research findings from the CRE projects using arts-based knowledge translation methods to alter attitudes, knowledge, and behavior from a person-centered perspective.
+Assistant Professor Mandy Archibald is an Interdisciplinary Artist and Scientist with the University of Manitoba, and the Children’s Hospital Research Institute of Manitoba (CHRIM), Canada.
+Mandy’s research focuses on using arts-based and applied mixed methods to enhance person-cantered research, public engagement with health research, and to improve the communication of research findings within knowledge translation frameworks and chronic illness contexts.
+As the knowledge translation focused research fellow in the Centre of Research Excellence on Frailty, Mandy has worked with older adults, frail elders, and health care professionals to assess awareness and understandings of frailty, and communicate research findings from the CRE projects using arts-based knowledge translation methods to alter attitudes, knowledge, and behavior from a person-centered perspective.

 Postdoctoral Research Fellow - Gerontology and Technology